RudderStack raises $5M seed round for its open-source Segment competitor – TechCrunch

 As for the Blendo acquisition, it’s worth noting that the company only raised a small amount of money in its seed round.
 The two companies did not disclose the price of the acquisition.

-“With Blendo, I had the opportunity to be part of a great team that executed on the vision of turning any company into a data-driven organization,” said Blendo founder Kostas Pardalis, who has joined RudderStack as Head of Growth.
+“With Blendo, I had the opportunity to be part of a great team that executed on the vision of turning any company into a data-driven organization,” said Blendo founder Kostas Pardalis, who has joined RudderStack as head of Growth.
 “We’ve combined the talented Blendo and RudderStack teams together with the technology that both companies have created, at a time when the customer data market is ripe for the next wave of innovation.
 I’m excited to help drive RudderStack forward.”

 Mitra tells me that RudderStack acquired Blendo instead of building its own version of this technology because “it is not a trivial technology to build — cloud sources are really complicated and have weird schemas and API challenges and it would have taken us a lot of time to figure it out.
 There are independent large companies doing the ETL piece.”